 Dr. Webb's research interests center on biomineralization, biologically controlled mineral deposition, in plants.
 In the same way that animals fabricate biominerals in precise forms, such as bones, teeth, seashells, and spicules, plants also produce specific kinds of biominerals with distinct characteristics.
-Although biominerals in animals have clearly defined functions, relatively little is known about their roles in plants.
+Although biominerals in animals have clearly defined functions, relatively little has been known about their roles in plants.
 Most seed plants accumulate some type of biomineral, usually calcium oxalate, calcium carbonate, or silica, and divergent plant taxa exhibit species-specific patterns of mineral type, structure, and distribution.
 Dr. Webb's interests have focused on understanding how certain plants synthesize unique needle-shaped crystals of calcium oxalate, called raphides, that provide defense against herbivory.
 Raphides develop inside membrane compartments, surrounded by a carbohydrate-rich matrix, within vacuoles of highly specialized cells.
-To define the role of the vacuolar matrix in raphide initiation and growth, her group has been working to identify and characterize proteins or other macromolecules associated with raphide development.
-A second area that has captured Dr. Webb's interest focuses on plants that form deposits of calcium carbonate.
-In some plants calcium carbonate accumulates within a complex of cell wall materials to form specialized structures called cystoliths.
-In other plants, including the model plant Arabidopsis, calcium carbonate accrues within cell walls of epidermal hairs, or trichomes.
-Dr. Webb and her students have applied a variety of methods, including molecular/genetic approaches, to characterize the structure and development of mineralized trichomes in Arabidopsis and its close relatives.
-These studies contribute to understanding how plants control partitioning of calcium, an element with critical functions in cell physiology, as well as plant growth and development.
+To define the role of the vacuolar matrix in raphide initiation and growth, her research has focused on identifying and characterizing proteins or other macromolecules associated with raphide development.
 They also have potential applications in such diverse areas as medicine, materials engineering, and bioenergy.